alcalyn/phax-bundle/Phax/CoreBundle/Resources/doc/1_createPhaxController.md

 Now you have a callable action, you cannot use normal `return $this->render();` because it returns a full http response we don't need.

-In a phaxAction, you must return a `PhaxReaction`.
+In a phaxAction, you must return a [PhaxReaction](https://github.com/alcalyn/phax-bundle/blob/master/Phax/CoreBundle/Model/PhaxReaction.php).

 ``` php
 /**